2022 MLB All-Star Game: Roster Breakdown for Each Team

-2022 MLB All-Star Game: Roster breakdown for each team originally appeared on NBC Sports Chicago
+2022 MLB All-Star Game: Roster breakdown for each team originally appeared on NBC Sports Washington

 Break out your Cracker Jacks – it’s time for this year’s Midsummer Classic.